The Ultimate Knowledge Management Guide 2024

 Many challenges within an organization can be addressed through effective knowledge management.
 Here’s how KM systems can be used to tackle common issues:

 New hires can get overwhelmed by the information they need to learn.
-A KM system provides a central location for onboarding materials, company policies, and FAQs, helping new employees quickly get up to speed.
+KM software provides a central location for onboarding materials, company policies, and FAQs, helping new employees quickly get up to speed.

 Organizations often lose valuable knowledge when an employee leaves the company.
 KM systems capture and share tacit knowledge (knowledge that is difficult to express in words) by providing platforms for employees to share best practices, case studies, and lessons learned.